chef/chef-web-docs/content/custom_resources/custom_resources_notes.md

 This page mentions multiple ways of building custom resources.
-Chef Software recommends you try the approach outlined in the [Custom Resource documentation](/custom_resources/) first, before trying the resource/provider pair (older approach) or library type (pure Ruby) approaches.
+Chef Software recommends you try the approach outlined in the [Custom Resource documentation](.) first, before trying the resource/provider pair (older approach) or library type (pure Ruby) approaches.
 If you run into issues while designing 12.5-style custom resources, please ask for help in the [Chef Mailing